tghastings/blog/README.md

 ### Authenticated Routes
 `PUT http://localhost:8090/auth` returns a cookie with `Token`.
-Use this Token's value in a header for API requests.
+Use this JSON Web Token's value in a header for API requests.

 ```
 {